 Victorian College of the Arts, 2009, Bachelor of Fine Arts (Honours)

-She is the founder and director of Moving_Image_00:00, a bi annual festival of moving image works created by Chicago based artists and hosted at LATITUDE, Chicago.
-Her video work Midnight Dinner (2016) received an Honorable Mention at the 2016 ExFest Film & Video Festival, Chicago and her video works have been screened at Brooklyn Public TV, New York (2015), Hatched Northside Film Festival, New York (2015) and The International Women’s Day Video Screening in Melbourne, Australia (2013).
+She is the founder and director of Moving_Image_00:00, a biannual festival of moving image works created by Chicago based artists and her video works have been screened at ExFest Film and Video Festival, Chicago, Brooklyn Public TV, New York, and The International Women’s Day Video Screening in Melbourne, Australia.

-Amato’s work is part of a collective photographic portfolio at The Joan Flasch Artists’ Book Collection (2016) and The Art Institute of Chicago (2016) and video collection at the Victorian College of the Arts, Melbourne, Australia (2013).
+Amato’s work is part of a collective photographic portfolio at The Joan Flasch Artists’ Book Collection and The Art Institute of Chicago and video collection at the Victorian College of the Arts, Melbourne, Australia.